-In fiscal year 2021 the City of Doral continued to experience increases in construction and new investments, which have helped maintain the City tax base.
-The City's revenues over the last six months have been on target with projections, except for building permit revenues which reflect a slowdown of new construction projects.
+In fiscal year 2022 the City of Doral continued to experience increases in construction and new investments, which have helped maintain the City tax base.
+The City's revenues over the last six months have been on target with projections.

-The City's tax base remained fairly stable with the final valuation estimated at \$14.044 billion for this fiscal year.
-The preliminary taxable values for the following fiscal year ending September 30, 2022 are estimated at \$14.505 million.
+The City's tax base remained fairly stable with the final valuation estimated at \$14.659 billion for this fiscal year.
+The preliminary taxable values for the following fiscal year ending September 30, 2022 are estimated at \$16.226 billion.
 The City's regional economic base remains diversified, comprised of wholesale and retail trade, construction, light manufacturing, and tourism.
 Located in the center of a hemispheric market and easily accessible to South and Central America, and the Caribbean, Doral's strategic location and international commerce infrastructure make it the ideal location for international trade.